Feminine Brigades of St. Joan of Arc

-The Feminine Brigades of Saint Joan of Arc (Spanish: Las Brigadas Femeninas de Santa Juana de Arco) also known as Guerrilleras de Cristo (women-soldiers of Christ) was a secret military society for women founded on June 21, 1927 at the Basilica of Our Lady of Zapopan, in Zapopan, Jalisco, Mexico.
+The Feminine Brigades of Saint Joan of Arc (Las Brigadas Femeninas de Santa Juana de Arco) also known as Guerrilleras de Cristo (women-soldiers of Christ) was a secret military society for women founded on June 21, 1927 at the Basilica of Our Lady of Zapopan, in Zapopan, Jalisco, Mexico.
 The founders included Luz Laraza de Uribe (also known as General Tesia Richaud) and María Gollaz (María Ernestina Gollaz Gallardo, also known as "Celia Gómez, de Empleadas Católicas of Guadalajara" (UEC)), and their lay advisor, Luis Flores González.

 Formed as a secret Catholic women's society that organized to support the Mexican Cristero War effort, they were affiliated with Unión Popular.
 Initial membership consisted of only 17 women but grew to 135 women members within a matter of days.
 At its height, the brigade was composed of 56 squadrons, totaling 25,000 female militants, most active in Jalisco, Guadalajara, and Mexico City.

 Recruitment, vows, and duties

 Recruitment began in Catholic women's colleges but quickly spread among the indigenous population and across all social classes.
 Each member was to take vows of faith and absolute secrecy.
 The primary functions of the group were nursing wounded Cristero rebels and securing funds, food, information and shelter.
 The women also provided moral strength and encouragement for battlefield men, motivating the men in their families to follow and defend their beliefs.

 Many of the first feminine Brigades were young, working-class women from the city.
 Soon, more women from rural regions also joined, and they facilitated munitions delivery by navigating areas where Cristeros were.
 As their membership increased, so did their duties, to the extent that they were often in the field of battle.

 The women took a vow of faith and absolute secrecy in front of a crucifix, promising to die rather than betray the secrets and cause of the Cristeros, even if tortured or promised payment.
 No evidence supports that the vow was ever broken.
 The women in the Brigades sent President Calles letters and petitions explaining their concerns on Article 130 of the Mexican Constitution.
 They also protested, boycotted businesses that discriminated against its employees based on religion and publicly criticized government action, including the expelling of priests.
-The women also spread teachings on the church, which included educating their children and teaching catechism.
-One duty was to spread propaganda with pamphlets throughout Mexico, explaining the mission of the main coordinating Cristero group, known as La Liga Nacional Defensora de la Libertad Religiosa (National League for the Defense of Religious Liberty), or LNDLR.
+The women also spread the Church's teachings, which included educating their children and teaching catechism.
+One duty was to spread propaganda with pamphlets throughout Mexico, explaining the mission of the main coordinating Cristero group, known as National League for the Defense of Religious Liberty (LNDLR).
 They published the newspaper La Dama Catolica, which also served as propaganda and a way to recruit women to the cause of the Cristeros.